HarryHy/wire_protocols/README.md

 ## Installation

 We used Python 3.9+ to develop this program.
-Please use pip to install all the dependencies.
-Create a virtual environment, then run:
+Please use pip to install all the dependencies, run:

 ```
 pip install -r requirement.txt
 ```
+If you are a m1 mac user, you might run into difficulties installing grpcio, please refer https://github.com/pietrodn/grpcio-mac-arm-build for some help.

 ## Deployment

 Start the server with